A state-qualifying event took place Saturday at Lake Havasu City BMX at SARA Park.

 Points are awarded for wins for one and two motos and then those points would transfer from them to the main event of the evening and those points are taken to Phoenix for the state finals, Millsaps explained.

-Lake Havasu City BMX board members include Davi Millsaps, president; Jeff Campbell, vice president; Jamie Welte, secretary; and Shawn Lawless, treasurer.
+Lake Havasu City BMX board members include Davi Millsaps, president; Jeff Campbell, vice president; and Jamie Welte, secretary.

 The name change was adopted by the new board and is meant as a tribute to the city.
 It is a nonprofit organization striving to promote positive family-centered activities and good sportsmanship.
 The key words in its mission statement are respect and honor.